 For buyers of units in an existing building or one that is a new development.
 Under these circumstances, the requirements are less demanding on the sponsor.
 The sponsor has to hire a professional engineer and uncovered defects.
 After this, it is in the buyer’s court since the sponsor is not obligated to fix the problems.

 Specific problems may not concern you since you are buying a co-op or condo, and feel standard maintenance/common charges cover these.
 However, these could increase to fund these repairs.

 There are steps buyers can take to afford more protection

 - Keep in mind, façade defects, upgrading plumbing/electrical, and boilers are expensive fixes.

 - Read the board minutes.
-This will give you color as to the operations of the building.
+Will give you color as to the operations of the building.

-If you uncover problems after purchasing the unit; re-read the offering plan to check if was disclosed.
+If you uncover problems after purchasing the unit, re-read the offering plan to check if disclosed.
 In cases where it was not, you should give the sponsor a chance to fix the issue.
-But, if this is not done, on a timely basis; you can escalate your complaint to the Attorney General’s office.
+But, if this is not on a timely basis, you can escalate your complaint to the Attorney General’s office.